novoda/ncu/modules/professionalism/professionalism.md

 As a software crafter you will have developed your knowledge of coding, testing, SDKs and platform specifics.
 Building on that, we will help you to give effective explanations, use appropriate language for the audience you’re addressing and present written and spoken communications in a positive manner to clients and colleagues.
 It’s important that you can discuss technical problems together, understand other people's points of view and contribute constructively to meetings.

-This module aims to help you build your professional behaviour and communication skills in each of these areas in order to achieve and maintain the level of professionalism that is expected of you at Novoda.
+This module aims to help you build your professional behaviour and communication skills in each of these areas, so you can achieve and maintain the level of professionalism expected of every Novoda employee.

 ### I. Literature on professionalism